-To test the sound quality of each model, we set up the base of each phone and moved the handset a constant distance away.
+To test each model's sound quality, we set up the base of each phone and moved the handset a consistent distance away.
 We then left a voicemail on Google Voice with each model and read a passage from a book (Alice's Adventures in Wonderland by Lewis Carroll and 20,000 Leagues Under the Sea by Jules Verne).
-Our panel of listeners then rated the quality and characteristics of each message, without knowing the make and model of the handset.
+Next, our panel of listeners rated each message's quality and characteristics without knowing the handset's make or model.

-Our next test was a little more applicable to the majority of homes.
-We left the base of each phone inside the house, forcing the phone signal to pass through approximately 6 walls.
-Our tester walked each phone along the test course, with an audiobook playing into each handset.
+However, our second test with multiple walls truly separated the top-tier phones from the rest of the pack.
+We left each phone's base inside the house, forcing the phone signal to pass through approximately six walls.
+Our tester walked each phone along the test course and played an audiobook into each handset.
 Our test course had markers every 40ft, up to the end of the street, and our tester called out the number of each marker over the audiobook as he walked by.
-We left ourselves a voicemail with Google Voice for each test, then listened to each one to hear when the audiobook was no longer audible.
+We then listened to each voice message to determine the effective obstructed range of each product.

 Ease of Use